daytonaio/content/guides/20241121_guide_setting_up_a_python_dev_environment_with_devcontainers_and_daytona.md

 - **Less Setup Time**: Starting a new project with dev containers means you can skip the lengthy setup and configuration process.
 Just open your project in the container and everything is ready to go.
 - **Flexibility**: You can choose a base image with the software and tools you want or build your own custom base image, meeting your specific needs.

-For more info about Dev Containers and it's features, check [here](https://containers.dev/)
+For more info about Dev Containers and its features, check [here](https://containers.dev/)

 ## Step 1: Preparations